 Endoscopic Transnasal Transsphenoidal Translamina Terminalis Approach

 This approach is very useful and favorable for resection of parasellar lesions with third ventricular extension.
-These tumors are often craniopharyngiomas, pituitary adenomas and Rathke’s cleft cysts.
+These tumors are often a craniopharyngioma, pituitary adenoma, or Rathke’s cleft cyst.
 This route places the trajectory of dissection along the long axis of the tumor and is minimally disruptive.

 The major disadvantage of this approach is the difficulty in performing sufficient microdissection for tumors of dense consistency and adherence to the third ventricular wall, optic apparatus, or perforating vessels.
 These limitations have been recently overcome with the use of angled endoscopes and endoscopic microsurgical instruments.

 Figure 7: The endoscopic transnasal transsphenoidal translamina terminalis approach provides excellent exposure of third ventricular tumors that have enlarged the lamina terminalis.
 This corridor is parallel to the long axis of the tumor and allows effective gross total tumor resection through a minimally invasive pathway.

 The posterior interhemispheric transcallosal intervenous/paravenous variant is appropriate for lesions primarily within the posterior third ventricle, quadrigeminal plate, and pineal region.

 It provides a unique and suitable operative exposure of the area anterior to the posterior internal cerebral veins, ventral to the straight sinus, vein of Galen, and pineal region.
 This area is not accessible via the dorsal supracerebellar approach because of the deep veins draping over the posterior pole of the tumor.